 The traditional skills of reading, listening, speaking and language arts (writing, spelling, grammar and handwriting) are taught in a developmentally appropriate manner to meet the varying levels of ability in each class.
-In the course of a day, students are involved in reading and language-based activities for as much as three hours, with specific instruction ranging from an hour to an hour and a half.
+In the course of a day, students are involved in reading, language-based activities, and phonics instruction.